flutter/plugins/packages/video_player/video_player/README.md

 For example, when given a value of `2.0`, your video will play at 2x the regular playback speed and so on.

-See the documentation for how different values for the playback speed are handled on the different platforms.
+On web, the audio will be muted at some speeds (when the browser determines the sound would not be useful anymore, e.g. `speed < 0.25` or `speed > 5`).
+On Android, some very extreme speeds will not be played back accurately, but the video will still be played back at a capped speed.
+And on iOS, speeds greater than `2.0` are not always supported, however, the plugin will throw an error for that.

-Furthermore, see the example app to see an example playback speed implementation.
+Furthermore, see the example app for an example playback speed implementation.